 They *might* tell it to you straight, once, but if things look bad multiple months in a row the odds are good you’re going to get the spin doctor.

 To be fair, not every agency does this, but in our experience most do, at least in part.
-It’s in their best interest to retain existing clients, and if things aren’t going well the best way to do that is to spin and punt (we’re just warming up, it’s a temporary dip, it’s seasonal, etc.) They might even be telling the truth, but if things aren’t going well for a while, it’s worth digging deeper.
+It’s in their best interest to retain existing clients, and if things aren’t going well the best way to do that is to spin and punt (we’re just warming up, it’s a temporary dip, it’s seasonal, etc.) They might even be telling the truth, sometimes things are just in the dumps through no fault (Google updates, current events, changes in searcher intent), but if things aren’t going well for a while it’s worth digging deeper.

 How to Avoid This